-Mr. Malliki (interpretation): Thank you, Mr. Speaker for again recognizing me.
-I would like to direct my question to the Minister responsible for Nunavut Arctic College.
+Mr. Malliki (interpretation): Thank you, Mr. Speaker, for recognizing me again.
+I would like to direct my question to the Minister responsible for (interpretation ends) Nunavut Arctic College.

-I had a question about the overheating of the building, and the minister indicated that around March 1, there are going to be moving the students to another location.
-Has that gone ahead?
+(interpretation) I had a question about the community learning centre in Coral Harbour, which has not been used due to mould in the building.
+The minister indicated that around March 1, the students would be moved to another location.
+I would like to know if that has gone ahead.
 Thank you, Mr. Speaker.